lcthomas/engl4771s25/calendar.md

 * Imogen Binnie, *Nevada* (2013), "Part One: Late October"
 * Kate Eichhorn, Ch 1 "A Brief History of Content in a Digital Era" from *Content*  (2022)
 * Kate Eichhorn, Ch 2 "User-Generated Content" from *Content* (2022)
-* Jia Tolentino, "The I in Internet" from *Trick Mirror: Reflections on Self-Delusion* (2019)
 * **Free write 1 due**

 ## Week 3